Back to Blog

 The negatives of Business FI:

-This idea has been mulling round my head for a year or two now and I have really got excited about it at this annual PopUp Business School retreat and I thought I would use this article to share my thinking about it and ask you for your opinions and help.
+This idea has been mulling round my head for a year or two now and I have really got excited about it at this annual Rebel Business School retreat, and I thought I would use this article to share my thinking about it and ask you for your opinions and help.
 What have I missed?
 What have I not thought of?
 Do you think this is a worthy goal of a business?

 Please leave me thoughts, comments and ideas below.
 I really appreciate it as it helps improve and explore my thinking!